barbaroony/flask-tutorial-blog/README.md

 # Notes

 This project us the official Flask tutorial on 2023/01/13 taken from [https://flask.palletsprojects.com/en/2.2.x/tutorial].
 After finishing the tutorial I kept working on the recommended "Keep Development" ideas.

 ## Updates

 ### 1.0.2 Future Development

-- Like / unlike a post.
+- [x] Like / unlike a post.
+- [ ] use images for up/down vote
-- add testing for focus view feature
+- [ ] add testing for focus view feature
+- [ ] allow users to only use vote once

 ### 1.0.1